preetbhullar90/restaurant-reservation/README.md

 ## Introduction

-This is my 4th project at code institute.This is restaurant website designed to display to the customers and allow them to make a booking and edit,view and delete the booking.In this website customers need to login or register on the website for booking, otherwise they can't see any booking and the website will take them on login page.This website deployed on heroku.
+This is my 4th project at code institute.
+This project is a restaurant website designed to advertise the restaurant and to allow the customer to make and manage any bookings.
+On this website, customers need to login or register on the website, where they can manage their booking, by logging on they can view, delete and change their bookings.
+If the customer does not login or register, they will only see a login option on the booking page.
+This website is deployed on Heroku.

 ## User Experience